It is possible to have too much self-control.

 3. Effective communication of emotions, recognizing that emotion expression is central to forming strong relationships.

 Maggie has completed the ten-day RO DBT intensive training and is thrilled to be bringing this information to clients in the NYC area.
 She recognizes the effectiveness of RO DBT for persons struggling with eating disorders, as these folks often suffer in silence, holding their pain with such controlled ability that few, if any, know how bad they are hurting.

-Maggie works with clients to establish a rapport and a sense of safety and trust.
-She offers a non-judgmental space where individuals feel comfortable discussing their most inner thoughts.
+Maggie welcomes clients from all backgrounds, and is sensitive to the role of race, class, gender, and sexuality on lived experience.
+She offers a safe, non-judgmental space where individuals feel comfortable discussing their most inner thoughts.
 She looks forward to meeting you and helping you on your journey towards healing.